Nek/Resume/resume.md

  * Successfully finished several UI projects.
  * Introduced acceptance testing in to the workflow.
  * Introduced test driven development in to the workflow.
- * Created an automated deploy system for air front-ends.
+ * Introduced an automated build, test, deploy system for air front-ends.

 ### Creatent